-Exercises Considering the tactics above, write one-paragraph emails in response to the following scenarios.
-1. Your colleague Tina promised to send you a spreadsheet full of data that is central to a report you're writing.
+Considering the tactics above, write one paragraph empile in response to the following construct Considering the tactics above, write one-paragraph emails in response to the following scenarios.
+Your colleague Tina promised to send you a spreadsheet full of data that is central to a report you're writing.
 She said she'd have it to you by Thursday, and today is Friday.
 Your own report is due Monday.
 Write Tina a brief email about this situation.
-2. You are interested in taking a week-long training class that you believe will help you perform your job more effectively.
+You are interested in taking a week-long training class that you believe will help you perform your job more effectively.
 There is a small training budget within your company, but the only class being offered is on the other side of the country and would require flight and hotel costs in addition to the substantial tuition.
 Make the case for the money to your boss in an email.
-3. You were the hiring manager for a new position that opened up at your organization.
+You were the hiring manager for a new position that opened up at your organization.
 After sifting through nearly fifty resumes, you chose to interview one outside candidate and one internal candidate named Joe.
 Both had similar experience and educational backgrounds, but you ultimately made a job offer to the external candidate due to the fact that she seemed to have more creative ideas about how the department could handle current issues, whereas Joe seemed to have little to offer.
-Email Joe explaining that he did not get the job, and offer him constructive criticism
+Email Joe explaining that he did not get the job, and offer him constructive criticism.